 There are two types of liquidity.

 Market liquidity is a broad measure of how easy it is to sell into a given market or sector without dramatically impacting prices.
 A liquid market is one with lots of willing buyers and sellers, and thus tight price spreads.
+For example, stock markets and public markets for Treasury bills are generally considered to be deeply liquid.

 Financial liquidity also measures the ease of selling for full price (i.e. how quickly you can do so), but with regard to a single asset.
 This could be a share of an individual company, a bond, a rental property, a gold coin, an exchange-traded fund (ETF), and so on.
+Sometimes this is called transactional liquidity or market-making liquidity.

 Both market liquidity and financial liquidity are similar concepts, they just apply to different scales.
 Financial liquidity applies to a specific asset, while market liquidity applies to an entire asset class or market sector.
+In the event of a financial crisis, both forms of liquidity tend to dry up.

 The Benefits of Gold Being Liquid